The Low-Rank Simplicity Bias in Deep Networks: Introduction

-Prior work has shown that over-parameterized linear networks find minimum norm solutions~\cite{gunasekar2017implicit,arora2019implicit}, which in special cases, is equivalent to finding low-rank solutions.
-Past work has also suggested that over-parameterized \textit{non-linear} networks find ``simple'' solutions~\cite{valle2018deep} but using measures of simplicity other than rank.
-Our work ties together these two lines of research to analyze the relationship between \textit{embedding rank} and depth in \textit{non-linear} networks.
-The fact that deeper networks are primed to learn solutions that have low-embedding rank may also explain why they generalize despite being over-parameterized -- most natural data (e.g., images) actually lies on a low-dimensional manifold, and common problems such as classification require predicting quantities that are much lower-dimensional than the inputs.
+The fact that deeper networks are primed to learn solutions that have low effective rank embedding may also explain why they generalize despite being over-parameterized -- most natural data (e.g., images) actually lies on a low-dimensional manifold, and common problems such as classification require predicting quantities that are much lower-dimensional than the inputs.

 In summary, this work provides a new set of observations that expand the growing body of work on over-parameterization.
 Mainly, we make a series of empirical observations that indicate deep nets have an inductive bias to find lower rank embeddings. \labelitemi{$\vcenter{\hbox{ $\bullet$}}$} \begin{itemize}[itemsep=-1.0pt, topsep=1pt,leftmargin=*] \item We observe that deep nets, \textit{even at initialization}, are biased to map data into low-rank embeddings.
-We observed this bias to exist after training with gradient descent. \item We observe that the bias towards low-rank embeddings exists in a wide variety of common optimizers, \textit{even} those that do not use gradient descent (e.g., random-search). \item We find that even if we initialize the networks to be low or high rank, the effective rank of the converged solution is largely dependent on the depth of the model. \item This set of observations leads us to conjecture that \textit{deeper networks are implicitly biased to find lower effective rank embeddings because the volume of functions that map to low effective rank embeddings increases with depth.} \item We leverage our observations to demonstrate linear over-parameterization by ``depth" can be used to achieve better generalization performance on CIFAR~\cite{krizhevsky2009learning} and ImageNet~\cite{russakovsky2015imagenet} \textit{without} increasing modeling capacity. \end{itemize}
+We observed this bias to exist after training with gradient descent. \item We observe that the bias towards low-rank embeddings exists in a wide variety of common optimizers, \textit{even} those that do not use gradient descent (e.g., random-search). \item We find that even if we initialize the networks to be low or high rank, the effective rank of the converged solution is largely dependent on the depth of the model. \item This set of observations leads us to conjecture that \textit{deeper networks are implicitly biased to find lower effective rank embeddings because the volume of functions that map to low effective rank embeddings increases with depth.} \item We leverage our observations to demonstrate linear over-parameterization by ``depth" can be used to achieve better generalization performance on CIFAR~\citep{krizhevsky2009learning} and ImageNet~\citep{russakovsky2015imagenet} \textit{without} increasing modeling capacity. \end{itemize}